 I had an island shrimp and grits meal that was done just right.
 Then I had more than a few adult beverages.
 They have a signature mojito here that is worth trying if you are a fan of the drink.
 I liked the few I enjoyed enough to capture the recipe from my bartender.

 Day Three Beach Time Again

-As I faced my reality that I had to return home soon I wanted more time in the waves and sand.
+As I faced the reality that I had to return home soon I wanted more time in the waves and sand.
 I live in Virginia Beach, Virginia, but I do not live on the beach.
 Also, the beach in early May does not provide warm enough water yet.
-Thanks to the gulf stream it is not warm enough for full time play until June for my taste.
-This lead me to heading back to the beach again today to just chill out and take it all in.
+Thanks to the gulf stream it is not warm enough for full-time play until June for my taste.
+This leads me to head back to the beach again today to just chill out and take it all in.
 To soak up more salt water, and most importantly more sun.

-On this trip I did OK with the sunscreen but on this last day I could have applied it more often.
-As it was my shower had me control myself from a slight scream as I turned to the color of a lobster as the water hit my skin.
-You remember that cracking feeling and burn of a sunburn when first the water in a shower hits you.
+On this trip, I did OK with the sunscreen but on this last day I could have applied it more often.
+As it was my shower had me control myself from a slight scream as I turned the color of a lobster as the water hit my skin.
+You remember that cracking feeling and burning off a sunburn when first the water in a shower hits you.
 It is almost like you can feel the sizzle of the flesh.
-You are out of the sun now, but still there is a sense of fire in the air around you.
+You are out of the sun now, but still, there is a sense of fire in the air around you.